-Census data shows that the percentage of households with no usual residents in the plan area is markedly greater than across the borough or county as a whole and indeed the borough council's own data suggest that holiday homes or second homes are around one third of the dwellings in the parish.

-The fairly high level of holiday and second homes in Winterton-on-Sea has resulted in perceived negative impacts on residents.
-The increase in second home owners has, it is widely reported, resulted in rising property prices, which has put homes in the parish beyond the reach of young families and local people wishing to join the property ladder for the first time.
+- 43. The prevalence and impact of second and holiday homes in Winterton-on-Sea is explored in some detail in the supplementary evidence that accompanies this Neighbourhood Plan.
+Overall, census data shows that the percentage of households with no usual residents in the plan area is markedly greater than across the borough or county as a whole.
+Local research indicates that the highest concentrations of second or holiday homes is in the village centre, on The Lane, King Street and Beach Road, where they out number dwellings occupied by permanent residents. - 44.
+The socio-economic effects of second and holiday homes are being felt by the local community.
+The increase in second home owners has, it is widely reported by residents, resulted in rising property prices, which has put homes in the parish beyond the reach of young families and local people wishing to join the property ladder for the first time.
 This threatens the long-term viability and vitality of the village as a sustainable year-round community.
 In 2018 the village almost lost its local primary school due to the gradual decline in numbers of children on roll.
 This is in part due to the decline in families with young children living in the community.
 Other reported impacts include some residents feeling isolated as they have few permanent neighbours, especially in the winter months, and that this can harm community cohesion.
-This perhaps is mostly related to second home ownership rather than holiday lets.
-Other impacts are reported, such as less maintenance, including gardening, being carried out on second homes occupied only intermittently, and this can harm the street-scene.

-Balanced against this, residents also recognise the positive contribution that visitors make to the local economy and sustainability of valued services within the community, including the local shop and pub.
+This perhaps is mostly related to second home ownership rather than holiday lets as the tourist economy in Winterton increasingly operates year-round.
+Other impacts are reported, such as less maintenance, including gardening, being carried out on second homes occupied only intermittently, and this can harm the street-scene and overall character. - 45.
+Balanced against this, residents also recognise the positive contribution that tourists make to the local economy and sustainability of valued services within the community, including the local shop and pub.
 Visitors are also seen to make the village more vibrant.
+On balance, the community are supportive of presence of holiday accommodation and the clear benefits this brings to the local economy.
+However, there is less support for second homes, with many of these sitting empty for a great proportion of the year.

-A policy intervention is considered necessary to manage the number of new dwellings which are built as, or become, second homes, particularly bearing in mind the sensitive environment and the need to provide homes for local people.
+46. A policy intervention is considered necessary to manage the number of new dwellings which are built as, or become, second homes, particularly bearing in mind the sensitive environment and the need to provide homes for local people.
 The plan supports the development of housing that will be permanently occupied, defined in the plan as Principal Residence housing.
-The effect of this policy intervention is to support an increase in the number of year-round residents in the village.
+The effect of this policy intervention is to support an increase in the number of year-round residents in the village, thus creating a more sustainable community.

-Policy HO5: Principal Residence Housing
+Policy HO4: Principal Residence Housing

 Proposals for all new housing, including new single dwellings, conversions and replacement dwellings, will only be supported where first and future occupation is restricted in perpetuity to ensure that each new dwelling is occupied only as a Principal Residence.
-Sufficient guarantee must be provided of such occupancy restriction through the imposition of a planning condition or legal agreement and on-going evidence.
-New unrestricted second homes will not be supported at any time.
+Sufficient guarantee must be provided of such occupancy restriction through the imposition of a planning condition or legal agreement.

-Principal Residence housing is that which is occupied as the sole or main home of the occupants.
-The condition or obligation on new open market homes will require that they are occupied only as the primary (principal) residence of those persons entitled to occupy them.
-Occupiers of homes with a Principal Residence condition will be required to keep proof that they are meeting the obligation or condition, and be obliged to provide this proof if/when the borough council requests this information.
+Occupiers of homes with a Principle Residence condition or obligation will be required to keep proof that they are satisfying the requirements as set out in this policy and will be obliged to provide this proof if/when Great Yarmouth Borough Council requests it.
 Proof of Principal Residence is via verifiable evidence which could include, for example (but not limited to) residents being registered on the local electoral register and being registered for and attending local services (such as healthcare, schools etc).